airbnb/lottie-android/.github/ISSUE_TEMPLATE/non-rendering-bug.md

 *Lottie is supported and developed on nights and weekends.
-Please consider [sponsoring Lottie](%5Bhttps://github.com/users/gpeal/sponsorship%5D(https://github.com/users/gpeal/sponsorship) to help support this issue as well as future investments.*
+Please consider [sponsoring Lottie](https://github.com/users/gpeal/sponsorship) to prioritize this issue and help support this issue as well as future investments.*